On equality of the $L^\infty$ norm of the gradient under the Hausdorff and Lebesgue measure: Proof of remaining claims

-\begin{proof}[Proof of Corollary 3] From the second part of Proposition $2$, we have that $\nabla f_n \to \nabla f$ uniformly.
+\begin{proof}[Proof of Corollary 3] From the second part of Proposition $2$, we have that $\nabla f_n$ is Cauchy in uniform norm, hence $\nabla f_n \to \nabla f$ uniformly.
 As uniform limits of continuous functions are continuous, it follows that $\nabla f$ is continuous, as claimed. \end{proof}